pyxgen/pyxgen/README.md

 in `src/scripts/`.
 This will encode the text into a feature tensor using a pre-trained CLIP model.

 ### Contribution
-To run the checks locally at each commit, run
+To run the checks locally at each commit, install pre-commit in the repo
 ```
 pre-commit install
 ```